pulquero/agile-powerwall/README.md

 `import_mpan`: MPAN to use for import rates

+`export_mpan`: MPAN to use for export rates if you have one

 `tariff_breaks`: Powerwall currently only supports four pricing levels: Peak, Mid-Peak, Off-Peak and Super Off-Peak.
 Dynamic pricing therefore has to be mapped to these four levels.
 The `tariff_breaks` represent the thresholds for each level.